Jacobl-h/Restaurant_Mapper/README.md

 2. Python Environment Setup
 It is highly recommended to use a virtual environment to manage dependencies.

-# Create a virtual environment
+Create a virtual environment
 python3 -m venv venv

-# Activate the virtual environment
+Activate the virtual environment

 source venv/bin/activate  # On Linux/macOS
-# venv\Scripts\activate  # On Windows
+env\Scripts\activate  # On Windows

 3. Install Required Libraries